Prefer to contact us online instead?

 After detox prepares you for a treatment program, you will enter one of these common programs.

 Residential treatment programs take place in a secure treatment facility where you live for a certain period of time, depending on the severity of your addiction and any co-occurring mental health conditions.
 Residential programs work well for individuals who need complete monitoring and supervision.

 Residential treatments, also known as inpatient treatments, provide 24/7 support for individuals that are unable to maintain their sobriety without constant care and supervision.

-Although Kingsway does not offer inpatient care, we can help you determine which form of care will be most beneficial for your circumstances and point you in the right direction.
+Although Lifetime Recovery does not offer inpatient care, we can help you determine which form of care will be most beneficial for your circumstances and point you in the right direction.
 Many of our clients may choose to enroll in our outpatient programs after the completion of an inpatient program.
 Give us a call to speak with one of our specialists for more information.